Frequently Asked Questions About LNG

 Where are LNG import terminals located in the United States?

 Currently, there are neither existing LNG import terminals located in California, nor are there any pending LNG import terminals awaiting approval.
 A few LNG projects were proposed in the Pacific Northwest.
 LNG terminals in the United States are located in Everett, Massachusetts; Cove Point, Maryland; Elba Island, Georgia; and Lake Charles, Louisiana; Offshore Boston; Gulf of Mexico; Freeport, Texas; Sabine, Louisiana; and Peñuelas, Puerto Rico.
 For more information, please visit:

 How is LNG transported?

 LNG is transported in double-hulled ships specifically designed to handle the low temperature of LNG.
 These carriers are insulated to limit the amount of LNG that boils off or evaporates.
-This boil off gas is sometimes used to supplement fuel for the carriers.
+This boils off gas is sometimes used to supplement fuel for the carriers.
 LNG carriers are up to 1000 feet long, and require a minimum water depth of 40 feet when fully loaded.
-There are currently 136 ships which transport more than 120 million metric tons of LNG every year.
+As of 2012, there were 360 ships transporting more than 220 million metric tons of LNG every year.
 (Source: Bureau of Economic Geology, University of Texas at Austin, Introduction to LNG.)

 How is LNG stored?